stijn-dejongh/lovecraft_public_domain/raw_converts/di.md

 life as pleasant and comfortable as possible.
 His widespread though somewhat sinister fame as a surgeon prevented any authority from discovering my plight and shipping me away.

-  It was after nearly a year of this seclusion&mdash;late in August&mdash;that Andrews decided on a trip to the West Indies&mdash;to study &ldquo;native&rdquo; medical methods, he said.
+  It was after nearly a year of this seclusion--late in August--that Andrews decided on a trip to the West Indies--to study  "native " medical methods, he said.
 I was left in care of venerable Simes, the household factotum.
-So far no outward signs of the disease had developed, and I enjoyed a tolerable though almost completely private existence during my colleague&rsquo;s absence.
+So far no outward signs of the disease had developed, and I enjoyed a tolerable though almost completely private existence during my colleague's absence.
 It was during this time that I read many of the tomes Andrews had acquired in the course of his twenty years as a surgeon, and learned why his reputation, though locally of the highest, was just a bit shady.
 For the volumes included any number of fanciful subjects hardly related to modern medical knowledge: treatises and unauthoritative